 Whether your employees are in-office, remote, or a bit of both (hybrid), think of celebration ideas that include everyone.
 Brainstorm a theme and/or main celebratory attraction and adapt it for various locations or types of workers.
-For example, one of the ways ProService celebrated Employee Appreciation Day in 2020 was with tasty treats.
-Employees at our Hawaii Kai headquarters got catered breakfast in the morning and a popcorn and shave-ice pop-up in the afternoon.
-To include our neighbor island and remote staff, we mailed Hurricane Popcorn kits, a box of local goodies, and a “thank you” card from our HR team.
+For example, one of the ways ProService celebrated Employee Appreciation Day in 2023 was with tasty treats.
+Employees at our Hawaii Kai headquarters got to start the day off with a coffee bar from Kope Coffee, along with pastries and juice.
+To include our neighbor island and remote staff, we mailed a special package to each employee and allowed them to expense a coffee on us!

-As you think about your 2022 plans, think about the specific things you can do to engage in-office and remote employees, as well as things you can do as a unified organization to foster thanks and gratitude as a core part of your culture.
+As you think about your 2024 plans, think about the specific things you can do to engage remote employees as well as your in-office staff.
+What can you do as a unified organization to foster thanks and gratitude as a core part of your culture?

 2. Celebrate with creative ideas for any budget

 Employee Appreciation Day doesn't have to break the bank.
 Of course, everyone loves fancy offsite celebrations (think spa day, a round of golf, etc.), but let’s face it, not every business has that kind of budget – especially the little guys!
 Fear not.
 You can do plenty of creative things to celebrate employees for $30 or less.
 What about no budget?
 You’re in luck too!
 Fortunately, there’s no price tag to gratitude.
 A handwritten thank you card, or personalized email acknowledging an employee’s contributions over the last year can be hugely meaningful.